NeuralSamurAI/ComfyUI-PromptJSON/readme.md

 - Error handling for robust operation

 ## Installation
+I recommend using comfy manager "Install via git" option.
+Or...

 1. Navigate to your ComfyUI custom nodes directory.
 2. Clone this repository or copy the `PromptJSON.py`, `prompt_templates.py`, and `__init__.py` files into a new directory named `ComfyUI-PromptJSON`.
 3. Restart ComfyUI or refresh your workflow.